The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 What are your legal fees?

-When going through family law matters, such as parenting arrangements, seeking advice from a lawyer is recommended.
+When going through family law matters, seeking advice from a lawyer is recommended.
 A family lawyer generally offers a rate for many family issues.
 So, what are the divorce lawyer rates involved with legal representation?
-Payment options may include using a pre-paid debit card or leveraging a government concession card to potentially reduce the fee.

 Here are some divorce lawyer cost approximations to give you an idea of what you could expect to pay.